 The small fangs of the snake are aligned in a row on the sides of the mouth.
 They are all the same length.
 The role of the fangs is to move the prey back into the throat where it can be swallowed and then digested.

 Like other snakes, the corn snake will grow a new fang, if it loses one.
 This ensures that they can continue to hunt and eat and don’t stave to death if they lose some teeth.

 Corn Snakes Are Placid

-Snake Bites and the Threat of Salmonella
+Snake Bites And The Threat of Salmonella

-Avoid being Bitten
+How To Avoid Being Bitten

 - Don’t put your hand into grooves and crevices of rocks.

 - Avoid walking around at night in known snake territory.

 - When handling a snake in captivity, avoid quick or clumsy movements.